Duet3D/wiki-content/User_manual/Machine_configuration/robot_types.md

 Axis 1 and if it exists axis 5 (4) is configured as usual: homing and setting the angle to the correct value in respect to the choosen coordinate system.

-When being homed, axis 2 and axis 3 references are the two red long lines in the first image: the lines between the joints, not the arms themselves.
+When being homed, axis 2 and axis 3 references are the two red long lines in the R290 image: the lines between the joints, not the arms themselves.

 The short red line is the distance between the last joint and the assembly plate in Z direction.
 The same offsets can be set for X and Y direction.
 The offsets can be set at the G10 tool offsets alternatively.
 When using a tool changer, it will be easier to set them separately.